The songwriting skills every songwriter needs to know, no matter what your level of experience.

 - Start singing the instrumental parts

-- Look up or write your own chord charts and tab for guitar
+- Write out your own chord chart or tab for guitar (before asking the internet!)

-- Buy sheet music for piano if you can read notation
+- Buy sheet music for piano if you can read music notation

 - YouTube tutorials to learn how to play sections of, and the whole song